filipbech/filipbech.github.io/_posts/2016-08-17-First_impressions_of_the_new_PaymentRequest_API.md

 ## Get started
 You can start using this today.
 Its in Chrome 53 (which at the time of this writing is in beta).
 The only requirement is that you have to use a secure connection (`https`), but I guess if you are processing creditcard information, you are hopefully doing that already. (even though it also works on localhost, it does make development a litle harder, since you dont run localhost on your phone, and it doesn't accept phony vertificates).

+A great place to read more is the integration guide on webfundamentals over at [developers.google.com](https://developers.google.com/web/fundamentals/primers/payment-request/?hl=en)

+As always, reach out on twitter [@filipbech](https://twitter.com/filipbech) if you have questions or comments.